oleksandr-bilyk/WindowsApplicationBlock/docs/README.md

 ```
 Such map should contain key-value pairs for all possible `IPageViewModelFactory` that may be navigated to.
 ## XAML Page to ViewModel association
-Application block makes lots of windows and Frame Page navigation but few things like applying ViewModel to out page should be done manually in code behind.
+Application block makes lots of windows and Frame Page navigation but few things like applying ViewModel to out page should be done manually in Page code behind.
 ```cs
 public sealed partial class MainPage : Page
 {